azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Opportunity: `noalias` information passed to LLVM

+The Rust compiler transforms Rust code into a low-level format called LLVM IR, which is then transformed into machine code by LLVM.

-Because of the restrictions around using references in Rust, the Rust compiler can tell LLVM that exclusive references really are exclusive by adding `noalias` annotations to the compiled LLVM IR.
+Because of the restrictions around using references in Rust, the Rust compiler can tell LLVM that exclusive references really are exclusive by adding `noalias` annotations to this compiled LLVM IR.
 Then, when the IR is compiled down to assembly, this knowledge can be exploited to generate fewer assembly operations, improving runtime performance.

 For example, consider this C function: